-While we therefore cannot compare the strength of a SE stent to a BE stent, we can and should compare their stiffness.
-'Stiffness' measures the elastic response of a device to an applied load and thus will reflect the effectiveness of the stent in resisting diameter loss due to vessel recoil and other mechanical events.
-Just as above, the choice of radial or hoop stiffness is only one of terminology, but we prefer the mathematics of hoop stiffness because of its more direct correlation to design.
-More specifically, we can define the hoop stiffness of a stent or a vessel as the hoop force per unit length required to elastically change its diameter, or:
+While we cannot compare the strength of a SE stent to a BE stent, we can, and should, compare their stiffness.
+Stiffness measures the elastic response of a device to an applied load and thus will reflect the effectiveness of the stent in resisting diameter loss due to vessel recoil and other mechanical events.
+Just as with the choice of radial or hoop strength, the choice of radial or hoop stiffness is one only of terminology.
+However, we prefer the mathematics of hoop stiffness because of its more direct correlation to design.
+More specifically, we can define the hoop stiffness of a stent or a vessel as the hoop force per unit length required to elastically change its diameter: